Cheltenham’s response to the climate emergency

 - To call on the government to devolve resources and powers to support local efforts

-Our work since then has included the Carbon Neutral Cheltenham report.
-This sets out in broad terms how the borough could achieve carbon neutrality by 2030.
+The Carbon Neutral Cheltenham report sets out in broad terms how the borough could achieve carbon neutrality by 2030.
 This report set the council's baseline emissions and we will be measuring and reporting on our progress against this baseline on an annual basis.

 There are a number of different areas of action already underway to tackle the climate emergency and increase biodiversity in the services we deliver for the community and as an organisation.